AndersDeath/diary2/000-current.md

 # 03 August - Thursday - Yerevan - 308 day of immigration

-The heat is killing me.
+The heat is killing me. the weather is still extreme.